-- 160. Aside from SM1, three Directors of MGL were interviewed during the course of the Investigation; namely, FD1 on 10 October 2018 and 13 January 2019, FD2 on 24 September 2018 and Director 1 on 13 January 2019. - 161.
+- 166. Aside from Mr Arora, three Directors of MGL were interviewed during the course of the Investigation; namely, FD1 on 10 October 2018 and 13 January 2019, FD2 on 24 September 2018 and Director 1 on 13 January 2019. - 167.
 All three expressed surprise when they were informed that MGL had made a loss of USD83,640 for the year ended 31 December 2017.
 Additionally, all three Directors do not recall having previously read the Audited Financial Statements for the year ended 31 December 2017.

-Contraventions by MGL regarding its corporate governance failings
+Contraventions by Mr Arora regarding MGL's corporate governance failings

-- 162. Regarding corporate governance the DFSA finds that, by failing to provide its Governing Body with accurate financial information, MGL has contravened: - 162.1 GEN Rule 5.3.17, in that it did not establish and maintain arrangements to provide the Governing Body with the information necessary to organise, monitor and control its activities.
-The information provided to the MGL Board was not relevant, accurate, comprehensive, timely or reliable, as required by this Rule; and - 162.2 GEN Rule 4.2.3 (Principle 3 for Authorised Firms), in that it did not ensure that its affairs were managed effectively and responsibly by its senior management.
+- 168. Regarding corporate governance the DFSA finds that, by failing to provide its Governing Body with accurate financial information, MGL has contravened: - 168.1 GEN Rule 5.3.17, in that it did not establish and maintain arrangements to provide the Governing Body with the information necessary to organise, monitor and control its activities.
+The information provided to the MGL Board was not relevant, accurate, comprehensive, timely or reliable, as required by this Rule; and - 168.2 GEN Rule 4.2.3 (Principle 3 for Authorised Firms), in that it did not ensure that its affairs were managed effectively and responsibly by its senior management. - 169.
+By presenting only selective financial information to the MGL Board, Mr Arora caused MGL to contravene the provisions specified in paragraph 168 above.
+As such, the DFSA finds that Mr Arora was knowingly concerned in the contraventions of MGL, and has also contravened: - 169.1 GEN Rule 4.4.1 (Principle 1 for Authorised Individuals) by failing to observe high standards of integrity and fair dealing; - 169.2 GEN Rule 4.4.2 (Principle 2 for Authorised Individuals) by failing to act with due skill, care and diligence; and - 169.3 GEN Rule 4.4.5 (Principle 5 for Authorised Individuals) by failing to ensure that the business of MGL for which he is responsible is organised so that it can be managed and controlled effectively.